eugenewebdevs/workshops/workshops-2019/microservice/lambdas/go/README.md

 You will need to then compile and zip your code.
 You can then upload to the lambda.

+Build your code with
+`GOOS=linux go build -o main main.go`

+Zip your code for upload to AWS

+`zip deployment.zip main`

 Alternatively, you can install [SAMS](https://github.com/awslabs/serverless-application-model) and the AWS CLI on your local machine.
 Then upload back to AWS.